Insomnia2331/React_Practice-project/README.md

 # How to run these projects in your local environment?
 * Create your React environment on your local machine, like using 'npx create-react-app xxx'
 * Replace all files you need from src folder
-* Run 'npm i' to install all dependencies you need
+* Run 'npm i' in the terminal or CMD to install all dependencies you need
-* Run 'npm start' to start project
+* Run 'npm start' in the terminal or CMD to start the project
 * Go localhost find it, all done!